gabrielfgm/britain-and-the-world/lecture_script.md

 + The export of capital was so large that it prompted worried debate in Britain
     * Critics, both contemporary and subsequent, worried that this enormous flow of savings abroad proved detrimental to British domestic industry.
 That Britain chose to finance foreign railroads rather than local ingenuity and that this decision was damaging to British growth prospects in the long-run.
     * This argument has been criticised by contemporary historians it should be noted.

-+ Whatever the domestic effects of the transfer of capital it had other significant effects:
-    * For one thing, the global trade/finance regime incentivized countries to adhere to a common monetary standard.
+13. The portfolio

++ Part of the concern 19th century critics evinced over this transfer of capital abroad was a reflection of the small sliver of investment that flowed towards domestic industry.
++ If we look at *what* investors put their money into, we can see that it was predominantly flowing into Bonds of Foreign governments and colonies, and railroads domestically and abroad.
+    * Colonies in particular saw inflows of investment in railroad construction -- so-called social overhead capital -- thus financing the infrastructure that would enable the export of the commodities that we were just discussing.

+14. The gold standard

++ The significant capital flows both pressed for and facilitated institutional structures that made cross border investment easier.
+Most prominantly among these was adherence to a system of fixed exchange rates underpinned by a single commodity i.e. the Gold standard
-    * This helped to propigate the gold standard from Britain around the world:
+    * Investment flows helped to propigate the gold standard from Britain around the world:
         - First, Britain's financial pre-eminence helps to push bimetallic countries like the US, France and Germany to abandon silver and move to an exclusively gold monetary regime
         - And other countries around the world choose to fix their currencies to sterling.
     * The monetary regime had political ramifications.
 The widespread use of the gold standard accompanied significant deflation in the later 19th century
-        - Political elites often managed to maintain monetary stability at the cost of unemployment or wages
+        - As we will note later, political elites often managed to maintain monetary stability at the cost of unemployment or wages
         - Scholars such as Eichengreen have argued that this 19th century monetary system was only really possible in a context in which the political claims of workers whose livelihoods were threatened by globalization could be in part ignored

-14. Importing crises

-+ Another effect of the financial interpenetration of the 19th century was the way in which it tied together the economic fates of nations, such that crises were more rapidly propigated around with world
-+ For instance, the Baring crisis illustrates how failures of investment projects in Argentina could ricochet back to London
-    * Baring's bank nearly fails, and is rescued by the Bank of England.
-That kind of international transmission of financial crisis is something that becomes more typical in the 19th century, reflecting the greater interpenetration of national economies.

 15. The movement of people